-A real-time IoT wearable safety system that continuously monitors firefighters' physical condition, location, and environment — keeping commanders informed and firefighters safe.
+A real-time IoT wearable safety system that continuously monitors firefighters' physical condition, location, and environment — keeping commanders informed and firefighters safe in the most hazardous conditions.

-The Sustainable Firefighter Monitoring Device (SFMD) is a wearable IoT safety solution that collects sensor data — motion, temperature, GPS location — and transmits it over Wi-Fi to a Firebase backend.
-A web dashboard gives fire commanders instant, live situational awareness.
+The Firefighter Safety Device (FSD) is a wearable IoT safety solution that collects critical telemetry — motion, temperature, gas/smoke levels, and GPS location — and transmits it over Wi-Fi to a Firebase backend.
+A live web dashboard and an Android companion app give fire commanders instant, situational awareness across any device.

 {